‘Stay’ is one of the most useful commands that you can teach a dog.

 2. Establish the basics

-A firm but fair tone of voice is very important here; remember, do not get aggressive with your dog when training it as training should be enjoyable for you both.
+A firm but the excellent tone of voice is essential here; remember, do not get aggressive with your dog when training it as training should be enjoyable for you both.
 Your dog will learn better if you are both having fun!

 3. Cut back on the treats